 So we watched Yeh Jawani Hai Diwani.
-Before you ask let me clarify this is not a movie review of Yeh Jawaani Hai Deewani.
+Before you ask let me clarify this is not a movie review of the movie Yeh Jawaani Hai Deewani.
 The movie is actually pretty good and we enjoyed watching it, once I asked both my right and left brain to take a hike in the Himalayas marching left right left right.

 You see that is where my problem begins.
-I have absolutely no issue with parts of movie being absolutely filmy.
-I don’t care if Deepika Padukone wears a mini skirt from her class five, to a train ride and climbs to upper birth.
+I have absolutely no issue with parts of the movie being absolutely filmy.
+I don’t care if Deepika Padukone wears a mini skirt from her class five to a train ride and climbs to upper birth.
 I can forgive the poor little rich boy K Jo, the producer of the movie, for not knowing that Indian girls do not climb top birth in train wearing miniskirts.
 OK stop drooling and get back to the blog post, we are discussing serious stuff here.

 K Jo must have recovered most of his money before release by all kind of product placement in the movie from every product and brand you can imagine.
 So he must have decided that there is no need for a story in the movie.
 Aray bhai why do you need a story for a wedding of a friend?

-You see Dippy makes us believe that going on a trek in Himalayas is like going to your best friend’s wedding.
+You see Dippy makes us believe that going on a trek in the Himalayas is like going to your best friend’s wedding.
 All you need to do is put on some clothes (the less the better), and show up, no need for a backpack, trekking shoes, compass, maps or even train tickets.

 You don’t have to go through the hassle of booking tickets (somebody please tell the Bollywood wallahs how tough it is to book a tatkal train ticket .
 Now my problem gets even more serious, and as somebody who volunteers for the most active adventure club in India GHAC, I start pulling my hair out.

-“ Jaanoo, cancel those tickets to Goa, let us go to Manali and go for trekking in Himalayas”
+“ Jaanoo, cancel those tickets to Goa, let us go to Manali and go for trekking in the Himalayas”